csmith763/homepage/docs/source/OutreachBlogPosts/ingredients/objective/objective.rst

       ..

 In this simple example, since each choice does not influence the others at all, the minimum amount of time can be determined by minimizing each contribution in the three sets above.
-If another design variable were added to the problem, such as exercising in the morning, then minimizing the time associated with this choice and adding it to the time from the optimal set above would still minimize the problem. *In more complicated, realistic applications, the design variables and their impact on the objective function might be coupled, so it may be difficult to say by observation what is in the optimum set*.
+If another design variable were added to the problem, such as exercising in the morning, then minimizing the time associated with this activity and adding it to the time from the optimal set above would still minimize the problem. *In more complicated, realistic applications, the design variables and their impact on the objective function might be coupled, so it may be difficult to say by observation what is in the optimum set*.
 To learn how to solve these more complicated and general problems, keep reading the sections ahead!

 Key Takeaways:
 ```````````````